amitsinghmehmi/Running-Calculator/README.md

 # Running-Calculator
-#RunningCalculator.py#: A splits calculator for runners
+**RunningCalculator.py**: An accurate splits calculator for runners.
+Made up a formula that maniuplates the user's input to display a given split time.